yousefelassal/quote-cron/README.md

 > When you come to the end of your rope, tie a knot and hang on.

 > Yesterday I dared to struggle.
 Today I dare to win.

+> Reality leaves a lot to the imagination.